Schemas:

 • A query is executed from SnowSQL, Snowsight, or Classic Console.
 This condition ensures that you can manually generate a full query profile to investigate performance issues for any specific query even if it is not categorized as long-running.

-• Even if a query does not meet any criterion above, queries can also be periodically sampled to generate a record in the QUERY_HISTORY view and a query profile to help your investigation.
+• Even if a query does not meet any of these criteria, queries can be periodically sampled to generate a record in the QUERY_HISTORY view and a query profile to help your investigation.

 PUT and GET commands¶